Japanese knotweed – or Fallopia japonica to give it its proper name – is a real pest of a plant that’s taken root on properties all across the UK.

 TP Knotweed Solutions

-Any Japanese knotweed-contaminated soil or plant material you intend to dispose of is likely to be classified as 'controlled waste' under The Environmental Protection Act 1990.
+Any Japanese knotweed-contaminated soil or plant material you need to dispose of is likely to be classified as 'controlled waste' under The Environmental Protection Act 1990.

 Treatment programmes are expensive and can take up to three years.
 And there’s potential for re-growth as the plant can lie dormant for up to 20 years.